zachwaffle4/allwpilib/design-docs/opmodes-commandbased.md

 # Motivation

 See [opmodes](opmodes.md) for the motivation for adding operator selectable opmodes to the core robot structure.
-For command-based programs, the entire robot program is structured around command-based subsystems and commands tied to robot states and inputs, with everything constructed during initialization, so for more natural integration with the rest of the command-based framework, a different approach than the annotation-based approach used for periodic and linear opmodes is warranted.
+For command-based programs, the entire robot program is structured around command-based subsystems and commands tied to robot states and inputs, where everything can be constructed during initialization, so for more natural integration with the rest of the command-based framework, a different approach than the annotation-based approach used for periodic and linear opmodes is warranted.
+It will also be possible for teams to mix command-based and non-command-based opmodes in the same project, using annotations.

 # Background